-Mobile solar panels are far more efficient since they follow the sun but require either a sophisticated tracking device or need to be turned manually.
+Mobile solar panels are far more efficient since they follow the sun but require either a sophisticated tracking-device or need to be turned manually.

-Since I'm no electronics expert this page is only to do with mobile PVs
+Since I am no electronics expert this page is only to do with mobile PVs

-PV panels capture solar energy turning it into direct current usually maximally at around 45V.
+Photovoltaic panels capture solar energy turning it into direct current usually maximally at around 45V.
 Losses in the cables are fairly high at this voltage, so we like to put three in series.

-One could put all three panels on one mobile trailer which can be easily turned to track the sun, or three separate smaller ones.
+One could put all three panels on one mobile-trailer which can be easily turned to track the sun, or three separate smaller ones.
 Both have their merits, depending on circumstances.

 Having a number of stops, one can select the correct orientation according to the position of the sun.